You don’t need to be in the office 40 hours a week to be the most impactful leader. Fractional CMOs deliver results, not just face time.

 There are advantages and downsides to accepting a fractional CMO role.
 In the end, this type of work is best for those who enjoy working in dynamic environments and solving different marketing challenges.

-There’s no denying being a fractional CMO can be very lucrative, so start building your network today if you’re interested in becoming one.
+There’s no denying that being a fractional CMO can be very lucrative, so start building your network today if you’re interested in becoming one.

 Get your free copy of our AI for Marketing Leaders playbook for real-world case studies from CMOs who are successfully integrating AI, as well as strategies for building a great AI-enhanced martech stack.